[kuh n-tin-yoo-uh s]

 in an unbroken series or pattern

-(maths) (of a function or curve) changing gradually in value as the variable changes in value.
-A function f is continuous if at every value a of the independent variable the difference between f(x) and f(a) approaches zero as x approaches aCompare discontinuous (sense 2) See also limit (sense 5)
+maths (of a function or curve) changing gradually in value as the variable changes in value.
+A function f is continuous if at every value a of the independent variable the difference between f(x) and f(a) approaches zero as x approaches aCompare discontinuous (def.
+2) See also limit (def.
+5)

 Relating to a line or curve that extends without a break or irregularity.

 A function in which changes, however small, to any x-value result in small changes to the corresponding y-value, without sudden jumps.
 Technically, a function is continuous at the point c if it meets the following condition: for any positive number ε, however small, there exists a positive number δ such that for all x within the distance δ from c, the value of f(x) will be within the distance ε from f(c).
 Polynomials, exponential functions, and trigonometric functions are examples of continuous functions.

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.